 Debtors approaching bankruptcy may worry that some creditors will challenge their right to include certain debts as dischargeable.
 With a highly experienced lawyer on your side, this is very unlikely to happen because your attorney will help ensure that you file accurately.
-Some creditors, however, may challenge their assigned priorities in a Chapter 13 debt reorganization and repayment plan.
+Some creditors, however, may challenge their assigned priorities in a Chapter 13 bankruptcy debt reorganization and repayment plan.

-We May Represent You In A Lawsuit Against A Creditor As Part Of Your Bankruptcy — Or Through The Bankruptcy Court
+We May Represent You in A Lawsuit Against A Creditor As Part of Your Bankruptcy or Through The Bankruptcy Court

 Another type of adversary proceeding that may apply in your New Jersey bankruptcy is a lawsuit with you as the plaintiff and a creditor as the respondent.
-You may wish to bring a lawsuit against a creditor that has targeted you, engaging in illegal collection activity.
+You may wish to bring a lawsuit against a creditor who has targeted you, engaging in illegal collection activity.
 Filing a Fair Debt Collections Act lawsuit through a bankruptcy court can be more expedient and effective than doing so through state courts.

-On the other hand, you may bring a claim with the purpose of accomplishing lien stripping or removal of second mortgages.
+On the other hand, you may bring a claim for the purpose of accomplishing lien stripping or removal of second mortgages.
 (Contact our law firm for a personalized explanation of how such a case might occur in your bankruptcy, including real estate assets.)

-William H. Oliver, Jr. & Associates has represented clients in lawsuits against illegally operating debt adjusters and mortgage loan modification agencies that were not properly licensed by the state of New Jersey.
+Consumer fraud claims: Our attorneys have represented clients in lawsuits against illegally operating debt adjusters and mortgage loan modification agencies that were not properly licensed by the state of New Jersey.

-Might You Face Adversary Proceedings In Your New Jersey Bankruptcy?
+Might You Face Adversary Proceedings in Your New Jersey Bankruptcy?
 Request A Free Attorney Consultation.